-- If you didn’t pay an upfront fee, you likely got a monthly payment policy.
+- No up front fee, and you do have mortgage insurance, you likely got a monthly payment policy.

 Not Everyone Qualifies for the Deduction

-If your adjusted gross income (AGI) is no more than $100,000 ($50,000 for married filing separately), and you took out the loan in 2007 or later, then you can take the mortgage insurance deduction as one of your itemized deductions on Schedule A. The mortgage must be for your primary residence or a second home that’s not a rental property.
+If your adjusted gross income (AGI) is no more than $100,000 ($50,000 for married filing separately) and you took out the loan in 2007 or later, then you can take the mortgage insurance deduction as part of your mortgage interest deduction on Schedule A. The mortgage must be for your primary residence or a second home that’s not a rental property.